hexbatch/apple-core/v1/docs/layers/m-eco-layers/eco.md

 # secondary level

-Other sets look around for the plants and grazers, and enter their space and take the tech token(s) to process it further.
+Other sets look around for the plants and grazers, and enter their space and set the tech token attributes to process it further.
+If there are multiple attributes to set, then the last one to set it gets the next tech tree advancement token.

 And they can feed on the rates.

-The tech token will transfer ownership to that user when its taken.
+The older tech token will go away, and the thing that last provided the needed attribute will own the newly created tech token

 # higher